- Residents & Fellows

 Dear Incoming PGY I Housestaff Member:

 Welcome to Saint Louis University School of Medicine.
-Your University Orientation will be held June 16 - 18, 2015 beginning at 7:30 a.m. daily.
-Below is an agenda of the day's events.
-Upon successful completion of orientation, you will receive a portion of your monthly stipend by June 30, 2015 (if you possess a social security card), otherwise you will be paid July 31, 2015.
-Orientations will be scheduled for our affiliate hospitals sometime during the week of June 15th.
+Your University Orientation will be held June 17, 20 & 21, 2016 (Friday, Monday and Tuesday) beginning at 7:00 a.m. daily.
+Below is the link to an agenda detailing our orientation events.
+Upon successful completion of orientation, you will receive a portion of your monthly stipend by June 30, 2016 (if you possess a social security card), otherwise you will be paid July 31, 2016.
+Orientations with our affiliate hospitals are scheduled sometime during the weeks of June 20th and June 27th.
 More information on those orientations will be made available upon arrival.

 GETTING STARTED: THINGS YOU MUST COMPLETE